Skaytacium/ShowBot/README.md

 ## A discord bot integrated with Showbie

 Developed because I can.
-Written in typescript, uses node to run, because electron is bad.
+Written in Typescript, uses node to run, because electron is bad.
+I regret not using JS.